jbiason/blog/content/thoughts/things-i-learnt-the-hard-way.md

 is doing more than one thing.
 Break that function into two and remove the "and".

+### Don't use Booleans as parameters

+When you're designing a function, you may be tempted to add a flag.
+Don't do this.

+Here, let me show you an example: Suppose you have a messaging system and you have a function that returns all the messages to an user, called `getUserMessages`.
+But there is a case where you need to return a summary of each message (say, the first paragraph) or the full message.
+So you add a flag/Boolean parameter called `retrieveFullMessage`.

+Again, don't do that.

+'Cause anyone reading your code will see `getUserMessage(userId, true)` and wonder what the heck that `true` means.

+You can either rename the function to `getUserMessageSummaries` and have another `getUserMessagesFull` or something around those lines, but each function just call the original `getUserMessage` with true or false -- but the interface to the outside of your class/module will still be clear.

+But _don't_ add flags/Boolean parameters to your functions.

+### Beware of interface changes

+In the point above, I mentioned about renaming the function.
+If you control the whole source where the function is used, that's not issue, it's just a matter of search and replace.

+But if that function is actually exposed by a library, you shouldn't change function names in a whim.
+That will break a lot of other applications beyond your control and make a lot of other people unhappy.

+You can create the new functions and mark the current one as deprecated, either by documentation or by some code feature.
+Then, after a few released, you can finally kill the original function.

+(A dickish move you can do is to create the new functions, mark the current function as deprecated and _add a sleep at the start of the function_, in a way that people using the old function are forced to update.)

 ### Good languages come with integration documentation

 If the language comes with its own way of documenting